 Every half term:

-Teachers meet with the head teacher to discuss all pupils’ progress and identify any issues that need to be addressed.
-Children’s achievements were previously converted into National Curriculum levels but from the autumn term 2015 they are now converted into “steps” (see National curriculum assessment from September 2015 section below).
+Teachers meet with the members of the senior leadership team to discuss all pupils’ progress and identify any issues that need to be addressed.
+Children’s achievements are converted into “steps”.

 Teachers use a range of resources and methods to inform end of year assessments.
 Teachers write end of year reports for parents for all children.
 All teachers pass on assessments and other information to the new teachers of the class in the following September.

-Assessments are made of children’s abilities in every school year using the steps system outlined below (see National curriculum assessment from September 2015 section below) but there are also 4 points in a child’s school career that are significant, published and used by Governors, the local authority and OFSTED to help judge how well a school is meeting its pupils’ needs.
+Assessments are made of children’s abilities in every school year using the steps system outlined below but there are also 4 points in a child’s school career that are significant, published and used by Governors, the local authority and OFSTED to help judge how well a school is meeting its pupils’ needs.
 Confusingly these points do not use the steps system described below.